sajjadGG/book-python/machine-learning/wprowadzenie-do-statystyki.rst

 Model:
     Prototype for or the the rules that defines a body of classifier function.
 Typicly models have parameters that allows to adjust the data.
 We use the training data to adjust the parameters of a model.

+Standard Deviation:
+    Average distance from the mean for all the points.